SolidLabResearch/solid-todo-app-vue/README.md

 The project uses [Yarn](https://yarnpkg.com/) for package management, and offers the usual commands:

-* `yarn run dev` to start the Webpack development server to serve the application
+* `yarn dev` to start the Webpack development server to serve the application
-* `yarn run pod` to start the Community Solid Server as a data storage for development
+* `yarn pod` to start the Community Solid Server as a data storage for development
-* `yarn run lint` for ESLint
+* `yarn lint` for ESLint
-* `yarn run build` for bundling for production
+* `yarn build` for bundling for production

 For example, to start the application locally after cloning, with optional `--ignore-engines` flag if the local Node version is an up-to-date one: